open-AIMS/PyEwE/docs/index.md

-# decom_py
+# PyEwE

-Welcome to `decom_py`!
-This tool utilizes [Ecopath with Ecosim](https://ecopath.org/) to explore a wide range of contaminant release and decommissioning scenarios.
+Welcome to `PyEwE`!
+This tool utilizes [Ecopath with Ecosim](https://ecopath.org/) to explore a wide range of contaminant release and modelling scenarios.

 This documentation provides guidance on setup, usage, and development.